ZEISS Microscopy Knowledge Base

 4. Draw the 2D ROI over any Z plane.
 Use the Erase Brush to correct the ROI if necessary.

-Black background with multiple red fluorescent round clusters and a large translucent blue elongated ROI outlined in light blue
+Black background with clustered red circular spots and a large translucent blue elongated shape outlined in cyan

 5. Press the green icon to confirm the ROI.

-Small toolbar showing document and editing icons with green check and red X buttons
+Small toolbar with new document icon, green check mark and red X

 The TAG Manual is now available in the data table.